FHA Loan Eligibility Requirements for , Pennsylvania

 Since 1934 The FHA has helped over 34 million people become homeowners.
 Its mortgage insurance program allows lenders to ease their eligibility requirements, making homeownership accessible for people in neighborhoods across the country, including , Pennsylvania.

 With FHA's insurance, lenders know they'll be paid back if a borrower defaults.
 That reduces their risk and enables them to lend more liberally.

-This guide will help answer your initial questions about how you can become eligible for an FHA loan to purchase a home or lower your current interest rate on an existing home loan through the FHA Streamline Refinance Program.
+This guide will answer some of your questions about your eligibility for an FHA purchase loan.
+And if you're already a homeowner, you'll learn about refinancing through the FHA Streamline Refinance Program.

-- The borrower must have a steady employment history or worked for the same employer for the past two years
+- You must have a steady employment history or have worked for the same employer for at least two years.

-There are many eligible property types for FHA mortgage loans:
+Many property types are eligible for FHA mortgage loans:

 - Multi-unit properties (up to four units)

 A single-family home is a standalone property or one that shares one common wall with another building.
 If it is attached to another building, there must not be any access from that building to your home.